UsabilityEngineering/fridge/phaseIII/README.md

   * 4 out of the 5 participants gave this task a score 5 with one participant giving it a 4.

 **Wrap up**
+* Were there any moments where the website gave you troubles, and you could not figure out what to do?
+   * One participant reported, "Not really, just the "valid from" and "valid to" on the form for adding an item were not clear.
+Also the photo shouldn't be required or there should be a default album you can choose from."
+   * Another participant answered, "No, easy to understand, learnable, memorable"
+   * Another participant was a little confused on whether the food item represented food items currently in their fride or if it was a shopping list for when they go shopping
+   * One participant said "no, nothing" and another said "couldn't find add item button"
+* Were there any features of the website that stood out to you or that you particularly liked?
+   * All participants said the status of each food item and the layout and design of the webpage was what they liked.
+Along with these, the notifications icon was also liked by one participant.
+* Are there any additional features you wished the website had?
+* Do you have any other thoughts or comments?
+  * 3 out of the 5 participants said "no" with one participant saying "you guys did a great job" and another participant saying "not sure why the notifications are jumping."

 # Conclusions